 • General Information

-The inaugural meeting of the Research Group of Cross-Border Cooperation, set up by the National University of Public Service (Hungary) and the Central European Service for Cross-Border Initiatives (CESCI), was held on 24 March 2022 to bring together civil society and academic spheres as well as combining theoretical research with practical experiences.
+The inaugural meeting of the Research Group on Cross-Border Cooperation, set up by the Ludovika University of Public Service (Hungary) and the Central European Service for Cross-Border Initiatives (CESCI), was held on 24 March 2022 to bring together civil society and academic spheres as well as combine theoretical research with practical experiences.

-The main mission of the Research Group is to cover the subject areas and sub-disciplines of contemporary border studies, from geopolitical, legal, governance, security policy issues through international, EU and Central European studies to political theory, critical-historical, geographical and sociological aspects.
+The main mission of the Research Group is to cover the subject areas and sub-disciplines of contemporary border studies, from geopolitical, legal, governance, and security policy issues through international, EU and Central European studies to political theory, critical-historical, geographical and sociological aspects.
+More information on the Research Group’s activities can be read on its website.

 Contact